 Skin colour is an independent but significant risk factor for melanoma across diverse ethnic groups, with most cases being diagnosed at a median of 50–65 years of age .

 People with skin of colour tend to have:

-People of all skin colours with a family history of melanoma are at increased risk of developing melanoma due to genetic predisposition .
+People of all skin colours with a family history of melanoma are at increased risk of developing melanoma due to a genetic predisposition .

 Melanoma is due to uncontrolled proliferation of melanocytic stem cells following progressive genetic transformations [1,9,10].

 In most cases, this genetic change is triggered by sun exposure.
 Ultraviolet (UV) radiation damages and mutates the DNA [9,10].
 In darker skin, a higher content of UV radiation-absorbing melanin is protective [7,11,12], and the use of sunscreens is not required to protect them from melanoma.

 Melanoma may also arise in areas not exposed to sunlight and in tissue other than the skin.
 The rates of these melanomas can be higher in non-white ethic groups .

 Melanoma can occur anywhere on the skin.
 In skin of colour, melanoma frequently develops in sites that have low sun exposure, such as the palms or soles (acral lentiginous melanoma) [5,6,14,15].
 Less commonly, melanoma may occur on mucous membranes, such as the mouth or genitals, or in other parts of the body, including the brain and the eyes.